Dylan-Sawransky/cmps2200-recitation-04/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+The parallel reduce function combines these in a binary tree fashion so the total number of additions is proportional to the number of occurrences. work= theta(n) span= theta(log n)

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?